-As a carp angler I receive a lot of questions about this interesting species.
-I recently read a scientific study about the carp’s feeding behavior and decided to do some in-depth research myself in order to be able to answer the connomly asked question: Do carp have teeth?
+As a carp angler, I receive a lot of questions about this interesting species.
+I recently read a scientific study about the carp’s feeding behavior and decided to do some in-depth research myself in order to be able to answer the commonly asked question: Do carp have teeth?

-Carp actually have teeth, even though you cannot see them at first glance.
-The teeth, called pharyngeal teeth, are located deep down at the back of the carp’s throat.
+Carp actually have teeth.
+They are called pharyngeal teeth and are located deep down at the back of the carp’s throat.
 The fish use them to both mechanically chew and crush their food.
-On the contrary, the frontal area of the mouth, including the lips, is lacking any kind of teeth.

 Continue reading this article and learn all the interesting and unknown facts about the carp’s hidden teeth.